 In connection with the joint venture, the Second Eastern Affiliate, which controls the subject property as sublandlord, granted iBio CMO a 34-year sublease of a Class A life sciences building in Bryan, Texas, on the campus of Texas A&M University, designed and equipped for plant-made manufacture of biopharmaceuticals.
-Accrued expenses at March 31, 2016 due to the Second Eastern Affiliate is \$443,000.
-General and administrative expenses related to Second Eastern Affiliate were approximately \$296,000 and \$374,000 for the three months and nine months ended March 31, 2016.
-Interest expense related to Second Eastern Affiliate were approximately \$323,000 for both of the three months and nine months ended March 31, 2016.
+Accrued expenses at September 30, 2016 and June 30, 2016 due to the Second Eastern Affiliate amounted to \$772,000 and \$623,000, respectively.
+General and administrative expenses related to Second Eastern Affiliate were approximately \$167,000 and \$0 in Fiscal 2017 and Fiscal 2016, respectively.
+Interest expense related to the Second Eastern Affiliate was approximately \$483,000 and \$0 in Fiscal 2017 and Fiscal 2016, respectively.
 The terms of the sublease are described in Note 8.

-A three-year standstill agreement (the "Standstill Agreement") that will take effect upon issuance of the Eastern Shares pursuant to the 6.5M Purchase Agreement will restrict additional acquisitions of iBio common stock by Eastern and its controlled affiliates to limit its beneficial ownership of the Company's outstanding shares of common stock to a maximum of 38%, absent approval by a majority of the Company's Board of Directors.
+A three-year standstill agreement (the "Standstill Agreement") that took effect upon the issuance of the Eastern Shares pursuant to the 6,500,000 Purchase Agreement restricts additional acquisitions of iBio common stock by Eastern and its controlled affiliates to limit its beneficial ownership of the Company's outstanding shares of common stock to a maximum of 38%, absent approval by a majority of the Company's Board of Directors.